Assyro AI

 • The critical difference between capability (Cpk) and performance (Ppk) indices

-• FDA expectations for process capability in validation and commercial manufacturing
+• FDA expectations for process capability in process validation and commercial manufacturing

 • How to interpret capability analysis results and respond to low capability findings